mohamuhsin/meal-maker/README.md

 **11.** Finally, use the getter method to console.log() Today’s Special.

 Assuming you used the meal setter to assign a string, and the price setter to assign a number in task 8, you should see Today’s Special logged to the console.

-If you want to extend your learning on this project, try adding an array of meals and prices to randomly set and get Today’s Special!